-All staff are clear about recording and reporting concerns to the DSL and DSL deputies in a timely way.
-In the case a child is in immediate danger in staff should phone the police.
+All staff are clear about recording and reporting concerns to the DSL/DSL deputies in a timely way.
+In the case a learner is in immediate danger, staff should phone the police.

-All staff are aware of and follow the procedures to respond to a concern about a child detailed in Appendix B. This includes responses to peer on peer harm and children who present with a mental health need.
+All staff are aware of and follow the procedures to respond to a concern about a child detailed in Appendix B. This includes responses to peer on peer harm and learners who present with a mental health need.